How do we collect personal information from you?

 for electronic communications, you can click on the unsubscribe function in the communication;

-through our contact details set out in the ‘Latest News’ section of our website and informing us that you wish to unsubscribe.
+through our contact details set out in the ‘About’ and ‘Contact’ section of our website and informing us that you wish to unsubscribe.

 How do we disclose your personal information?